Skip to main content

 Application Commands

-In this section, you will learn more about the Application's commands.
+In this section, you will find the list of Application commands.

 CommandDescription

-stk delete appDeletes an Application hosted in a remote repository.
+stk delete appRemoves an Application hosted in a remote repository.

-stk destroy appDestroys an application from an environment.
+stk destroy appDestroys the Application from an Environment.

-stk list appLists all applications registered to a workspace.
+stk list appLists all Applications registered in a Workspace.

-stk register appRegisters an application to a workspace.
+stk register appRegisters an Application in a Workspace.

-stk register app-deployRegisters the deployment of an Application in a Workspace.
+stk register app-deployRegisters an Application deployment in a Workspace.

-stk register app-destroyRecords the destruction of an Application in a Workspace.
+stk register app-destroyRegisters the destruction of an Application in a Workspace.

 stk create app

-The stk create app command creates an application from a Starter.
-The application is generated with the capabilities of the Plugins used in the Starter, which can be applications with business rules, infrastructure, or some specific functionality.
+The stk create app command creates an Application from a Starter.
+The Application is generated with the features of the Plugins defined in the Starter, and may include business logic, infrastructure, or specific functionalities.

-Applications created outside of a Workspace cannot be registered and deployed to StackSpot.
+Applications created outside a Workspace cannot be registered or deployed on StackSpot.

-The -o, --target option allows you to define a different folder name to create the Application content.
-If the folder does not exist, it will be created.
+The -o or --target option allows you to define a different folder name to store the Application content.
+If the folder does not exist, it will be created automatically.

-If you do not use the -o or --target option, the Application content folder name will be the same as the one you gave when creating your Application.
+If you do not specify the -o or --target option, the folder name will match the Application name you provided.

 Usage